NitsnetsIA/MusgraveMiddle/replit.md

 # Grocery PIM System

 ## Overview
 This project provides a headless GraphQL microservice for managing grocery products and Spanish VAT taxes.
 It serves as a backend for frontend applications, offering a complete CRUD API for product and tax data synchronization.
 The system utilizes PostgreSQL for persistence, features timezone-aware timestamps for efficient data synchronization, and includes functionality for automatic order simulation and SFTP integration with legacy systems.
+Products now include nutrition label URLs with EAN-specific parameters for individual product identification.
 The business vision is to provide a robust, scalable backend solution for grocery product information management, enabling seamless data flow between various client applications and legacy systems.

 ## User Preferences
 Preferred communication style: Simple, everyday language.